Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders

 The $\Ri_d = 0.05$ and $\Ri_d = 0.5$ cases appear qualitatively similar for these variables, aside from a stronger broadening of the thermocline for the weakest stratification strength.
 The weakest stratification case sees the thermocline broadening over the full domain extent, while the stronger stratification cases appear to suppress thermocline growth.
-When stratification is strong ($\Ri_d = 2.0$) there is an intricate recirculation region that develops across the thermocline.
-Above/below the recirculation region there is strong downward/upward moving fluid, towards the thermocline, which subsequently leads to a standing wave downstream, observed in the mean vertical velocity, and the temperature deviation.
-The presence of this standing wave is also clear in Figure \ref{fig:meanu_znormal}, where the mean spanwise velocity is visualised on a central $z-$normal slice at $z=0$.
+When stratification is strong ($\Ri_d = 2.0$) there is an intricate recirculation region that develops across the thermocline, leading to strong vertical motion and vertical shear.
+This subsequently leads to the stationary waves downstream, observed in the mean vertical velocity, and the temperature deviation.
+The stationary waves are also clear in Figure \ref{fig:meanu_znormal}, where the mean spanwise velocity is visualised on a central $z-$normal slice at $z=0$.

-As a result of this wave, strong vertical shearing in the streamwise velocity field (Figure \ref{fig:meanu_ynormal}) also develops; as we shall show, this leads to a different source of turbulent production when compared to the horizontally sheared weakly stratified cylinder flows.

 It is also interesting to note the sign-changes in the temperature deviation $\ol{\theta} - \theta_0$ (Figure \ref{fig:meanu_ynormal}) as the flow advects downstream for both the $\Ri_d = 0.5$ and $\Ri_d = 2.0$ cases.
-This is indicative of reversible energy transfer between the PE and KE fields, and shows that, while much weaker in magnitude, there is evidence of mean-flow wave-like structures developing in the wake of the $\Ri_d=0.5$ case, similar too but much weaker and further downstream when compared to the $\Ri_d=2.0$ case.
+This is indicative of reversible energy transfer between the potential and kinetic energy fields, and shows that, while much weaker in magnitude, there is evidence of mean-flow wave-like structures developing in the wake of the $\Ri_d=0.5$ case, similar to the $\Ri_d=2.0$ case but much weaker and further downstream.

 The recirculating flow region is well visualised by the streamlines of Figure \ref{fig:streamlines}.